 I’ve been with my husband for 20 years.
 We met freshman year of college and holy cow, time flies!
-We have been married for 12 of those years and he is a great life partner, but our marriage is not always perfect.
+We have been married for 12 of those years.
+My husband is a great life partner, but our marriage is not always perfect.
 We all make relationship mistakes.
 Life has so many curveballs to throw!
-When things are less than perfect, I remind myself that working on keeping our marriage strong is really my number #1 priority as it is the foundation of our happy family.
+When things are less than perfect, I remind myself that keeping our marriage strong is my number #1 priority.
+After all, it is the foundation of our happy family.
 Within marriage, keeping the magic alive is an important element of keeping your marriage strong.

 Whether you call it the magic, heat, spark, or the flame it is an important element of how to keep your marriage alive.
 Keeping marriage strong involves feeling connected and a big part of that comes from the excitement and passion you feel.

-That is why I am pleased to have an expert, Wendy Strgar, who has won Best Sex/Relationship blog by Intent.com for Making Love Sustainable.
+That is why I am pleased to have tips from a relationship expert, Wendy Strgar.
+She has won Best Sex/Relationship blog by Intent.com for Making Love Sustainable.
 She is going to share with us some secrets on how to keep the magic alive in marriage.
-Wendy Strgar is the author of (affiliate link) Love that Works: A Guide to Enduring Intimacy, and has contributed to several national journals, magazines and blogs including the Huffington Post, Forbes, and Marie Claire.
-She is also the founder of Good Clean Love, which provides the safest organic, all-natural organic intimacy products with no petrochemicals or parabens.
+Wendy Strgar is the author of (affiliate link) Love that Works: A Guide to Enduring Intimacy.
+Additionally, she has contributed to several national journals, magazines and blogs including the Huffington Post, Forbes, and Marie Claire.
+She is also the founder of Good Clean Love, which provides the safest, all-natural organic intimacy products.
 Good Clean Love promotes sustainability in every aspect of relationship.

 Marriage Heat And Keeping The Spark Alive